Smoke House History

 Twelve years later, in 1975, building it from the ground up, Jim opened up the Smoke House Restaurant with 14 employees, 80 seats in the restaurant, a little gift shop, and a menu full of family recipes handed down from generations of Oliver cooks, featuring traditional old smoke house style meats.
 Today it is still operated by Jim’s children, serving the same family recipes, and a few of them with Betsy’s (Jim’s daughter) twist of her own.
 The restaurant has over 70 employees, 500 seats, a 10,000sf General Store full of antiques and old fashioned goods, a Best Western 85 room Lodge, 20 Rustic Log Cabins featuring fireplaces and Jacuzzi tubs, a 5000sf Conference Center accommodating meetings/reunions/and music shows on Saturday nights, and over 20 acres of recreational campus.
 “Dad was never satisfied with standing still, he built and built and built until he created a business that could cater not only to local folks, but also to all the travelers up and down the highways”, states James David Oliver, Jim’s son.

-Music On The Mountain
+Music On The Mountain at The Patio Grill

 In conjunction with the 50th Anniversary, Jim Oliver’s Smoke House is featuring: “Music on the Mountain, featuring The Best of Nashville”, a singer/songwriter acoustic music show, every Friday and Saturday night.
 FREE to all Smoke House patrons as a “Thank You” to all our loyal customers.